justinengelmann/DART_retinal_fractal_dimension/README.md

 }
 ```

-as well as any and all relevant publications by the VAMPIRE authors, for exampple:
+as well as any and all relevant publications by the VAMPIRE authors, for example:

 ```
 @inproceedings{trucco2013novel,